École alsacienne: Lycée ranking

 In 2015, the lycée was ranked 12th of 109 at departmental level in terms of teaching quality, and 130th at national level.
 The ranking was based on three criteria: baccalauréat results, the proportion of students who obtain their baccalauréat having studied at the school for their last two years, and "added value" (calculated based on the social origin of students, their age, and their diploma results).

 The Ecole alsacienne is ranked 7th in Paris, and 11th nationwide for 2020.

-Location

-The school is found at 109, rue Notre-Dame-des-Champs in Paris, in the 6th arrondissement of Paris (between the Petit Collège and the Premières/Terminales at 128, rue d’Assas), not far from the Port-Royal and the Jardin du Luxembourg.